How Much Will a Hot Tub Increase My Electric Bill?

 hot-tub-energy-cost

-For comparison, an average television uses about 1 kWh if operated for an hour each day.
-If you use your hot tub frequently, especially daily, expect a substantial increase in your monthly electricity bill.
+A hot tub typically uses around 2,514 kilowatt-hours (kWh) of energy annually.
+With most of it’s energy consumed by heating and circulating the water.
+The specific energy usage of your hot tub will very based on factors such as its size, model, age, and features.
+Most manufacturers claim that a hot tub costs about $1 a day to operate.
+But the reality of a tub’s energy usage will also depend on how much you use it!
+If you want to compare a hot tub energy consumtion to other home appliances, the average television uses about 1 kWh if operated for an hour each day.
+When you use your hot tub frequently, expect a substantial increase in your monthly electricity bill.
 Even with the most energy-efficient models, running a hot tub daily could add around $30 or more to your monthly expenses.

-Related post: Complete Guide on Solar Leasing
+Related Post: Complete Guide on Solar Leasing

 How Much Electricity Does a Hot Tub Tub Use Per Month?